Press release -

 First electric flying ferry will make Stockholm’s waterborne public transport faster than cars and subway

-The world’s fastest electric ship, the Candela P-12 Shuttle, is set to hit Stockholm’s waters next year, heralding a new era of transport.
+The world’s fastest electric ship, the Candela P-12 Shuttle, is set to hit Stockholm’s waters in 2023, heralding a new era of transport.
 The innovative hydrofoiling electric ferry will reduce emissions and slash commuting times – and the city believes it will make waterborne public transport more attractive than trains, buses, and cars.

 The secret to its high speed and long range are the three carbon fiber wings that extend from under the hull.
 These active hydrofoils allow the ship to lift itself above the water, thus decreasing drag.